Alert: This post includes images of the Quix portal that are no longer accurate. We have updated images here.

 - Customizing UX based on users’ behavioral patterns (“Looks like you are a data scientist.
 Have you tried turbo mode?”)

 - Presenting rewards to deeply engaged users

 - Scheduling and automating our infrastructure based on demand for resources

-In practice, our stream-processing-first solution has opened up a huge number of potential applications.
+Our stream-processing-first solution has opened up a huge number of potential applications in practice.
 And it was easy to build.
-In fact, this solution was developed in just a matter of hours.
+This solution was developed in just a matter of hours.

-The real power behind this use case is the Quix Platform, which helps organizations to analyze and act on data in real time, bring products to market faster, and avoid the massive costs of data infrastructure.
+The real power behind this use case is the Quix portal, which helps organizations analyze and act on data in real time, bring products to market faster, and avoid the massive costs of data infrastructure.